-Released in 2004 and part of a small selection of original Xbox Japan exclusives, the cheapest youíll now find Metal Wolf Chaos for is around £65 / $100.
-As one of those few games which has appreciated in value over time, itís worth questioning how good it really is.
-It was developed by From Software, the same company behind the Armored Core series, which would imply a good mecha pedigree.
-Except as some sources mention it was the Otogi team at From Software, not the AC team, who were responsible for MWC.
-The Otogi games are, depending on who you ask, possibly two of the best games for the original Xbox, full of panache, incredible visuals, destructible environments and Ė in the case of the sequel Ė some deep combat facilitated by multiple levelable characters.
-Despite having little noticeable connection to the AC games, MWC certainly lives up to the standards of Fromís other Xbox games.
+Released in 2004 and part of a small selection of original Xbox Japan exclusives, Metal Wolf Chaos was developed by From Software, the same company behind the Armored Coreseries, which would imply a good mecha pedigree.
+Except it was the Otogi team at From Software, not the Armored Core team, who were responsible for Metal Wolf Chaos.
+The Otogi games are, depending on who you ask, possibly two of the best games for the original Xbox, full of panache, incredible visuals, destructible environments and – in the case of the sequel – some deep combat facilitated by multiple levelable characters.
+Despite having little noticeable connection to the Armored Core games, Metal Wolf Chaos certainly lives up to the standards of From Software’s other Xbox games.

-The remainder of the game sees you slaughtering American troops en masse and destroying huge sections of major cities in your bid for patriotic justice Ė with an unending string of hilariously embarrassing one-liners (Sweet, sweet!
+The remainder of the game sees you slaughtering American troops en masse and destroying huge sections of major cities in your bid for patriotic justice – with an unending string of hilariously embarrassing one-liners (Sweet, sweet!
 Oh you are so sweet Michael!
 Like gulping a cup of condensed milk!).
-The story and dialogue veers from awkwardly uncomfortable to laugh aloud hilarious, putting it on par with a brilliant stage comedian whoíll suddenly crack a joke which leaves the audience wondering if you can really get away with that in todayís politically correct world.
-All in though, and assuming you donít take it too seriously, Metal Wolf Chaosí writing is a work of absurdist genius.
-Ollie Barder of Mecha Damashii, who has lived extensively in Japan, gives an analysis of Japanese satire and the way itís implemented here.
+The story and dialogue veers from awkwardly uncomfortable to laugh aloud hilarious, putting it on par with a brilliant stage comedian who’ll suddenly crack a joke which leaves the audience wondering if you can really get away with that in today’s politically correct world.
+All in though, and assuming you don’t take it too seriously, Metal Wolf Chaos‘ writing is a work of absurdist genius.

 Ignoring the awesome/awful baditude of the script, the game itself also has a lot going for it.
-As already said MWC is far removed from the AC series, lacking any deep customisation.
-Youíve got eight weapon slots, four for the left arm, and four for the right, and thatís pretty much it.
-Thereís also a stomp attack, which nets you bonus points at levelís end, but itís too slow to warrant ever using.
-Weapons include handguns, shotguns, machineguns, assault rifles, sniper rifles, bazookas, a variety of missile types, grenade launchers, railguns and flamethrowers.
+As already said Metal Wolf Chaos is far removed from the Armored Core series, lacking any deep customization.
+You’ve got eight weapon slots, four for the left arm, and four for the right, and that’s pretty much it.
+There’s also a stomp attack, which nets you bonus points at level’s end, but it’s too slow to warrant ever using.
+Weapons include handguns, shotguns, machine guns, assault rifles, sniper rifles, bazookas, a variety of missile types, grenade launchers, railguns and flamethrowers.
 New weapons are unlocked first by spending research money on their division, and then spending more money and precious metal (hidden in each stage) to manufacture said weapons.
-Itís an interesting alternative to the usual practice of only allowing higher development tiers after level completion Ė it also means you can grind money to unlock the best weapons early.
+It’s an interesting alternative to the usual practice of only allowing higher development tiers after level completion – it also means you can grind money to unlock the best weapons early.

 Besides weapons the attributes of your mecha, such as handling and speed, are pretty much constant.
-As a result MWC plays less like a stat-crunching simulation and more like a rough-and-tumble arcade shooter, full of swagger and bombastic action which relies on reflexes rather than thinking.
-The AC series is undeniably excellent, as mecha aficionados will concur, but for those put off by its cerebral complexity MWC offers the perfect antithesis.
-Although there are over 100 weapons, once youíve researched the best bazooka and manufactured two of it, most levels become a cakewalk where you can simply stand still pumping away until nothing moves.
+As a result Metal Wolf Chaos plays less like a stat-crunching simulation and more like a rough-and-tumble arcade shooter, full of swagger and bombastic action which relies on reflexes rather than thinking.
+The Armored Core series is undeniably excellent, as mecha aficionados will concur, but for those put off by its cerebral complexity MWC offers the perfect antithesis.
+Although there are over 100 weapons, once you’ve researched the best bazooka and manufactured two of it, most levels become a cakewalk where you can simply stand still pumping away until nothing moves.

-There's also a chaining mechanic to scoring, with a higher chain achieved by quickly destroying enemies in succession before the chain cancels.
-At the level's end you're graded on this and it affects your alloted payment.
-It's a nice idea, emphasising the arcade nature of the game.
-In options you can even choose to toggle your "Presidential Score" at the top of the screen.
-This is great for those who lile competing for score, but you don't need to keep track of it to complete the game - totally ignoring the chain mechanic should still net enough cash for upgrades.
+There’s also a chaining mechanic to scoring, with a higher chain achieved by quickly destroying enemies in succession before the chain cancels.
+At the level’s end you’re graded on this and it affects your allotted payment.
+It’s a nice idea, emphasizing the arcade nature of the game.
+In options you can even choose to toggle your “Presidential Score” at the top of the screen.
+This is great for those who like competing for score, but you don’t need to keep track of it to complete the game – totally ignoring the chain mechanic should still net enough cash for upgrades.

-What makes MWC essential for all Xbox owners is how rich the experience is, despite its brevity and simplicity.
-One advantage it has over the AC series for example is how detailed the visuals are.
-Whereas the current generation AC games have been criticised for sterile environments, those in MWC are filled with subtle details.
+What makes Metal Wolf Chaos essential for all Xbox owners is how rich the experience is, despite its brevity and simplicity.
+One advantage it has over the Armored Core series for example is how detailed the visuals are.
+Whereas the current generation Armored Core games have been criticized for sterile environments, those in Metal Wolf Chaos are filled with subtle details.
 A particular highlight is the Las Vegas level, where every single table explodes in a shower of more casino chips than should be possible.
-Itís not quite as shiny as the Otogi games, but itís still beautiful given the era.
+It’s not quite as shiny as the Otogi games, but it’s still beautiful given the era.

-Whatever the reason for its failed release, Metal Wolf Chaos stands as one of last generationís most annoying omissions.
-Itís an intuitive arcade-style action game with a tremendous amount of verve and more relentless style than most other games can ever hope to match.
-Itís the kind of game which, at one time, made Japan worth talking about.
+Whatever the reason for its failed release, Metal Wolf Chaos stands as one of last generation’s most annoying omissions.
+It’s an intuitive arcade-style action game with a tremendous amount of verve and more relentless style than most other games can ever hope to match.
+It’s the kind of game which, at one time, made Japan worth talking about.